Rishi500/Rishi500/README.md

-Hi 👋 My name is Rishi Jain
+Hi 👋 I am Rishi
 ===========================

 Making fast and cool things on the web